Benh83/die-vs-dieless-manufacturing/README.md

 **What the defaults show**

-1. **Dieless forming cuts the minimum viable scale about 5×.** Break-even falls from ~136 to ~28 units a year, even when Machina is 1,800 miles away.
-A die is a fixed cost *per design*, so heterogeneous products never reach the volume that amortizes it.
+1. **Dieless forming cuts the minimum viable scale about 5×.** Break-even drops down from 136 to 28 units per year, even when the nearest Robocraftsman is 1800 miles away.
+A die has a relatively high fixed cost for each design, so the Machina method is strictly better until number of designs begins to increase.
 Dieless forming turns most of that per-design cost into a per-unit cost.
 2. **It doesn't shrink the textbook MES.** For a one-person shop, the bottom of the AC curve sits where the employee runs out of hours.
 The person sets the MES, not the machine.
-The technology lowers the whole AC curve and moves break-even left, so the band of viable firm sizes gets much wider.
+The technology lowers the whole AC curve and moves break-even left, so the market opens up to a smaller size of firm, particularly with more complex designs.
-3. **Batch size is the hinge.** At 1–4 units per design, the die route never breaks even at a $9k price.
-At 8–10 units the two routes converge.
-The "Break-even by batch size" chart shows where heterogeneity makes the frontier technology necessary rather than just nice.
+3. **Batch size is the hinge.** As the demand for a design scales, Robocraftsman becomes less cost effective.
+At 1-4 units, it's the only way a business could break even.
+Heterogeneity of product and experimentation unlock the real value for Robocraftsman, which has potential to reshape the types of manufacturing business that are even possible.

 ## The model